 This first photo is an 8x10 reproduction of a newswire photo that shows the moment of Houdini's head first dive into the pool.
-Christopher had it correct that this is the West Coast; however, the original caption on the back of this photo places it at "a swimming pool in Los Angeles" on May 7, 1922 (UPDATE: This is misdated.
-The year was actually 1923.)
+Christopher had it correct that this is the West Coast; however, the original caption on the back of this photo places it at "a swimming pool in Los Angeles" and shows the date May 7, 1922.
+(But it's likely the year was actually 1923.)

 This next photo, which I just purchased on eBay, is an original shot taken at the event, probably by the same photographer who took Kevin's pic as the angle is the same.
 Unfortunately, it does not include Houdini (this is how I could afford it), but you can easily match the spectators to the photo above, and I think I can see Jim Collins back there.
 But what makes this pic most significant is that it takes us one step further and identifies this as the pool at the historic Ambassador Hotel in Los Angeles.